kait88stearns/CapstoneProject/README.md

 ![alt text](https://github.com/kait88stearns/CapstoneProject/blob/master/pics/visits_days_posted_vs_not.png "Logo Title Text 1")

+Knowing this, I set out to optimize their use of Instagram.

+## Part 1: Data Collection
+I collected data from two main sources, Shopify and Instagram.

+   For shopify, I used Selenium to log into Drift's account and pull information about Daily web traffic and order history.
+The functions I wrote for this are in **src/shopify_scrape.py**.

+   For Instagram, I used Requests and Beautiful Soup to scrape the attributes for all of Drift's posts (409 posts).
+These attributes looks like:
+   * caption
+   * number of likes
+   * number of comments
+   * comments
+   * users who commented
+   * users tagged
+   * number of users tagged
+   * hashtags
+   * datetime when posted
+  The functions I wrote for this are in **src/scrape_insta.py**.

+  Additionally, I went through and manually classified posts with a series of 16 qualitative features.
+As you might think, this took some time.
+Moving forward my hope is Drift classifies each post with these categories upon posting it, something that should only take around 30 seconds in the moment for a single post.
+The categories I evaluated for  are:
+  * number of people photographed
+  * bikini shot vs. apparel shot ('a'= apparel, 'b' = bikini, 'c' = both, 'd' = neither)
+  * male or female content (0 = male, 1 = female, 2 = both)
+  * are faces visible
+  * is a sale mentioned
+  * is there graphic editing
+  * are there explicit butts (maybe to be replace with sexuality score)
+  * is picture of the ocean
+  * is content skateboarding related
+  * is picture drift content
+  * is picture a clear product shot
+  * is picture a lifestyle shot
+  * is picture taken in the shop
+  * is picture very proffesional/modelly/ posed
+  * is picture taken in nature
+  * is content surf related

+## Part 2: Data Preparation
+me machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing

+## Part 3: Data Modeling
-to optimize their use of Instagram.
-I produced a model that predicts the number of likes a post will get with a RMSE of 46 likes, and ran hypothesis tests to determine whether certain post qualities are more successful than others.
-Some machine learning and statistic tools used are gradient boosted regression modeling, K-Means clustering, natural language processing and frequentist hypothesis testing
+I produced a model that predicts the number of likes a post will get with a RMSE of 46 likes, and ran hypothesis tests to determine whether certain post qualities are more successful than others

+## Part 4: Hypothesis Testing